 /health endpoint to an existing

 web application that simply returns a HTTP 200 response to indicate that it's okay.
-Alternatively, you could build a more complex collection of health endpoints that check whether the

 The health check feature is not designed to replace monitoring systems such as Pingdom, New Relic, Nagios, etc. Instead, it can be used to augment existing information radiators and dashboards, to provide an "at a glance" view of whether the software system is running and which parts are down in the event of a failure.
 It can also be used in diagnosing problems with a given deployment environment.